-We are always working hard to attract and retain the most talented people, and to support and develop them throughout their careers.
-We have annual development programmes and mentoring in place to make sure all employees have an opportunity to develop their careers with us.
+We work hard to attract and retain the most talented people, and to support and develop them throughout their careers.
 We look for creative, original thinkers who will challenge us to be the best we can be.
 As a result, we have built a skilled and enthusiastic workforce with exceptional knowledge and expertise.
+Salaries are reviewed annually and benchmarked against the industry.